 Something that all pet owners have in common is that the health of their pet is their number one priority.
 Whether it is in the form of the time you invest in long walks and exercise to keep your energetic pup fit, or the money you invest in the best grooming products to ensure you successfully combat any lingering infections and leave your dog smelling fresh we all give up a lot for our best friends.

 As well as these two considerations, what you feed your dog is another concern.
-It seems like more than ever before, people are becoming wary of the types and quality of food we eat and this also applies to what we’re feeding our dogs as well.
-With the health concerns attached to certain food types in recent years people are now more cautious than ever about exactly what it is they feed themselves, for example, if we knew one particular ingredient in a certain dish would lead to negative health effects further down the line we would definitely cut it out, so why would we not do the same for our pet’s diet as well?
+It seems like more than ever before, people are becoming wary of the types and quality of food we eat.
+This also applies to what we’re feeding our dogs as well.
+With the health concerns attached to certain food types, people are now more cautious than ever about exactly what they feed their pets.
+For example, if an ingredient leads to negative health effects further down the line we cut it out.
+But why would we not do the same for our pet’s diet as well?

 There are a number of reasons why you probably feed your dog the food you currently do.
-Whether you arrived at this diet through extensive research of your own, or because you choose the brand and type of food that was the most familiar, it is likely you have stuck with it purely through habit.
-Our grocery shopping takes up enough time already as it is, let alone with additional deliberation each time round about which dog food to buy.
+Did you choose your diet through extensive research or through brand recognition?
+It is likely you have stuck with it purely through habit.
+Our grocery shopping takes up enough time already, why add more stress on the type of dog food to buy.

-However, even though this habit may not necessarily be a bad thing if your pet appears to be living a happy and healthy life, there are a number of signs to look out for that may point to lingering and long lasting issues in your dog and could signal that the time is right for a change in your dog’s diet.
+However, there are a number of signs to look out that identifies lingering and long-lasting issues in your dog.
+When this happens, it may be time for a change in your dog’s diet.

 1. A noticeable change to your dog’s coat

 Aside from the most obvious sign of vomiting and diarrhea, one of the clearest signs that your dog’s diet may be lacking the nutritional benefits their body needs is a poor quality, dull coat.